Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x100/solution.md

 DebugString: "### Level 1: Why did the clever programmer become a gardener?
 Because they discovered their talent for growing a 'patch' of roses!"
 ```

-Okay.. now I use Ghidra to see the pseudocode
+Okay.. now I use Ghidra to see the pseudocode.
 ```C
 undefined4 FUN_00401580(void)